 SIT DOWN STRIKES occur when workers stay at their work stations to interfere with business, and prevent scabs (non-union replacements) from working

 STUDENT STRIKES occur when students enrolled at a teaching institution such as a school, college or university refuse to go to class.
-Historically, students have struck over America.s involvement in foreign wars, domestic and foreign racism and excessive regulations and tuitions.
-Students have also struck over their school.s economic involvement with oppressive institutions.
+Historically, students have struck over America’s involvement in foreign wars, domestic and foreign racism and excessive regulations and tuitions.
+Students have also struck over their school’s economic involvement with oppressive institutions.
 In 2018 students across the county boycotted classes to protest the lack of appropriate gun registration laws.

 Colloquial derived use, such as “the washing machine’s gone on strike.”